OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/mobile-engagement/mobile-engagement-bridge-webview-native-ios.md

                    if(input)
                    {
                        var value = input.value;
-                       // Example of how extras info can be passed with the Engagement logs var extras = '{"CustomerId":"MS290011"}';
+                       // Example of how extras info can be passed with hello Engagement logs var extras = '{"CustomerId":"MS290011"}';
                    }